-- 14.1 The trust is to have a Council of Governors, which shall comprise both elected and appointed governors. - 14.2 The composition of the Council of Governors is specified in Annex 4. - 14.3 The members of the Council of Governors, other than the appointed members, shall be chosen by election by their constituency or, where there are classes within a constituency, by their class within that constituency.
-The number of governors to be elected by each constituency, or, where appropriate, by each class of each constituency, is specified in Annex 4.
+- 14.1 The trustTrust is to have a Council of Governors, which shall comprise both elected and appointed governorGovernors. - 14.2 The composition of the Council of Governors is specified in Annex 4.

+14.3 The memberMembers of the Council of Governors, other than the appointed memberMembers, shall be chosen by election by their constituencyConstituency or, where there are classClasses within a constituencyConstituency, by their classClass within that constituencyConstituency.
+The number of governorGovernors to be elected by each constituencyConstituencyConstituency, or, where appropriate, by each classClass of each constituencyConstituency, is specified in Annex 4.

-15. Council of Governors - election of governors
+15. Council of Governors - election of governorGovernors

-- 15.1 Elections for elected members of the Council of Governors shall be conducted in accordance with the Model Election Rules using the "first past the post" method. - 15.2 The Model Election Rules as published from time to time by the Department of Health form part of this constitution.
-The Model Election Rules current at the date of the trust's Authorisation are attached at Annex 5. - 15.3 A subsequent variation of the Model Election Rules by the Department of Health shall not constitute a variation of the terms of this constitution for the purposes of paragraph 48 of the constitution (amendment of the constitution). - 15.4 An election, if contested, shall be by secret ballot. - 15.5 The trust may redact or refuse to circulate any candidate's statement that in its reasonable opinion it considers may expose the trust to litigation. - 15.6 Candidates standing for election as a governor shall send to the trust (marked for the attention of the Trust Secretary) copies of receipts for their expenses, within 28 days after the close of the poll in line with Rule 56 of the Model Election Rules (Annex 5 refers).
+- 15.1 Elections for elected member so f the Council of Governors shall be conducted in accordance with the Model Election Rules using the "first past the post" method. - 15.2 The Model Election Rules as published from time to time by the Department of Health form part of this Ceonstitution.
+The Model Election Rules current at the date of the trustTrust's Authorisation are attached at Annex 5. - 15.3 A subsequent variation of the Model Election Rules by the Department of Health shall not constitute a variation of the terms of this Ceonstitution for the purposes of paragraph 48 of the Ceonstitution (amendment of the Ceonstitution). - 15.4 An election, if contested, shall be by secret ballot. - 15.5 The Trust may redact or refuse to circulate any candidate's statement that, in its reasonable opinion, it considers may expose the Trust to litigation.

+15.415.6 Candidates standing for election as a Governor shall send to the Trust (marked for the attention of the Trust Secretary) copies of receipts for their expenses, within 28 days after the close of the poll in line with Rule 56 of the Model Election Rules (Annex 5 refers).